hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_job_status.rst

 #. view_job_status_

+The **view_job_status** details current job information including counts, HTCondor job scheduler and agent status, and the validity on any required authentication certificates.

 Columns:
 ^^^^^^^^

 * **group_name** (String(32)):

+      Is the name of the group owning the jobs.

 * **Jobs** (Integer):

+      Is the total number of jobs.

 * **Idle** (Integer):

+      Is the total number of jobs in the 'idle' state.
+These jobs are waiting to run..

 * **Running** (Integer):

+      Is the total number of jobs in the 'running' state.

 * **Completed** (Integer):

+      Is the total number of jobs in the 'completed' state.

 * **Held** (Integer):

+      Is the total number of jobs in the 'held' state.

 * **Other** (Integer):

+      Is the total number of jobs in a state other than any of those listed above.

 * **foreign** (Integer):

+      Is the the total number of jobs controlled by the group's job scheduler (see 'htcondor_fqdn' below) which do not belong to this group.

 * **htcondor_status** (Integer):

+      Is a flag indicating the status of the group's job scheduler.
+A value of one indicates that the job scheduler is running.
+A value of zero indicates that the job scheduler is not running.
+Any other value indicates a mis-configuration of the job scheduler.

 * **agent_status** (Integer):

+      Is a flag indicating the status of the **csv2-htc-agent** associated with the group's job scheduler.
+A value of one indicates that the agent is running.
+A value of zero indicates that the agent is not running.
+      Any other value indicates a mis-configuration of the agent.

 * **htcondor_fqdn** (String(128)):

+      Is the Fully Qualified Domain Name (FQDN) of the server hosting the group's HTCondor job scheduler.

 * **condor_days_left** (Integer):

+      Is the number of days remaining on the HTCondor host certificate.
+A value less than 1 indicates that the certificate has expired.
+A NULL value indicates that a certificate has not been configured and may not be required (see 'htcondor_status' above)."

 * **worker_days_left** (Integer):

+      Is the number of days remaining on the VM worker certificate.
+A value less than 1 indicates that the certificate has expired.
+A NULL value indicates that a certificate has not been configured and may not be required (see 'agent_status' above)."